-The following (other than any paragraph in italics), subject to alteration, are the terms and conditions of the New Securities, which will be endorsed on the Certificates issued in respect of the New Securities.
+The following (other than any paragraph in italics), subject to alteration, are the terms and conditions of the Securities, which will be endorsed on the Certificates issued in respect of the Securities.

-The issue of the US\$ Undated Subordinated Capital Securities (the Securities, which expression, unless the context otherwise requires, includes the Original Securities (as defined below) and any further Securities issued pursuant to Condition 9 and forming a single series with the Securities) of Petron Corporation (the Issuer) will constitute a further issuance of, and upon issuance will be consolidated and form a single series with, the US\$500,000,000 Undated Subordinated Capital Securities of the Issuer issued on February 6, 2013 (the Original Securities).
-Upon issuance, the New Securities will rank pari passu with the Original Securities in all respects.
-The New Securities are constituted by a Trust Deed dated February 6, 2013 (the Original Trust Deed) as supplemented by a First Supplemental Trust Deed to be dated on or about March , 2013 (the First Supplemental Trust Deed and, together with the Original Trust Deed, the Trust Deed), each made between the Issuer and DB Trustees (Hong Kong) Limited (the Trustee, which expression includes its successor(s)) as trustee for the holders of the Securities (the Securityholders).
+The issue of the U.S.\$ Undated Subordinated Capital Securities (the Securities, which expression, unless the context otherwise requires, includes any further Securities issued pursuant to Condition 9 and forming a single series with the Securities) of Petron Corporation (the Issuer) are constituted by a Trust Deed to be dated the Issue Date (the Trust Deed) made between the Issuer and DB Trustees (Hong Kong) Limited (the Trustee, which expression includes its successor(s)) as trustee for the holders of the Securities (the Securityholders)).

-The statements in these Conditions include summaries of, and are subject to, the detailed provisions of the Trust Deed and the Agency Agreement dated February 6, 2013 (the Original Agency Agreement) as supplemented by the First Supplemental Agency Agreement to be dated on or about March , 2013 (the First Supplemental Agency Agreement and, together with the Original Agency Agreement, the Agency Agreement), each made between the Issuer, the Trustee, Deutsche Bank AG, Hong Kong Branch as principal paying agent (the Principal Paying Agent) and as transfer agent (the Transfer Agent), the other paying agents named therein (each a Paying Agent and, together with the Principal Paying Agent, the Paying Agents), Deutsche Bank AG, Hong Kong Branch as calculation agent (the Calculation Agent) and Deutsche Bank Luxembourg S.A. as the registrar (the Registrar and, together with the Paying Agents, the Transfer Agent and the Calculation Agent, the Agents).
+The statements in these Conditions include summaries of, and are subject to, the detailed provisions of the Trust Deed and the agency agreement to be dated the Issue Date (the Agency Agreement) made between the Issuer, the Trustee, Deutsche Bank AG, Hong Kong Branch as principal paying agent (the Principal Paying Agent) and as transfer agent (the Transfer Agent), the other paying agents named therein (each a Paying Agent and, together with the Principal Paying Agent, the Paying Agents), Deutsche Bank AG, Hong Kong Branch as calculation agent (the Calculation Agent) and Deutsche Bank Luxembourg S.A. as the registrar (the Registrar and, together with the Paying Agents, the Transfer Agent and the Calculation Agent, the Agents).
 Copies of the Trust Deed and the Agency Agreement are available for inspection with reasonable prior notification during normal business hours by the Securityholders at the specified office of the Trustee and the Agents.
 The Securityholders are entitled to the benefit of, are bound by, and are deemed to have notice of all the provisions of the Trust Deed and the Agency Agreement applicable to them.